CharlesBlais/nats-connector-activemq/README.md

 System.setProperty(ActiveMQPlugin.PROPERTY_FILE, "application.properties");
 ```

-The following is an example configuration file:
+The following is an example configuration file, all are optional.
+The values shown below are the defaults used by the plugin.

 ```properties
 # NATS Client Properties